console Package¶

 console.windows module¶

 Module for traditional Windows API crud (though not WSL).
-Typically, it is not necessary to use this module directly; the detection module is preferred.
+Typically, it is not necessary to use this module directly; the detection/utils modules are preferred.

 https://docs.microsoft.com/en-us/windows/console/console-reference